 Planning a Florida trip itinerary?
-Get acquainted with the Sunshine State by digging into all the best things to do in Miami.
+Get acquainted with the Sunshine State by digging into all the fun things to do in Miami.
 After spending time exploring Miami, you’ll see why travelers return to the Magic City time and time again.

 Miami is one of the most popular destinations in the USA for celebrities and international travelers.
 Digging into the city’s top tourist attractions, you’ll relax on beaches or swim and snorkel in the tropical waters.
 Looking to beat the South Florida heat?
 Spend time browsing art galleries, shopping, and snacking in Downtown Miami.
 In the evening, save energy to experience the vibrant nightlife of South Beach.

 Ready to learn more about what to do on your journey?
 Get a taste of South Florida with this complete guide to the best places to visit in Miami!

 Must-see places to visit in Miami, FL

 Only visiting Miami in one day?
 You’ll probably spend plenty of time exploring South Beach.
 Located at the southern tip of Miami Beach, South Beach is Miami’s most legendary district.

 South Beach is known for celebrity sightings, Michelin-star restaurants, shopping, and trendy nightclubs.
 And, of course, its warm, sandy beach always beckons.
 With panoramic views of the sparkling ocean coastline and dazzling city lights, South Beach offers the classic Miami vacation experience.

 For any art lover, South Beach’s Art Deco buildings and museums will inspire in unexpected ways.
 This Miami neighborhood is ideal for anyone who enjoys exploring a vibrant cityscape.

 Besides its Art Deco architecture, South Beach is famed for its white-sand beaches and warm sparkling waters.
 South Beach sees tropical-like weather all year long.
 Whatever time of year you visit, you can enjoy fun in the sun.
 Deep-sea fishing, sailing, snorkeling, and relaxing on the beach are a way of life here.